-NOP-In is either sent by a target as a response to a NOP-Out, as a "ping" to an initiator or as a means to carry a changed ExpCmdSN and/or MaxCmdSN if another PDU will not be available for a long time (as determined by the target).
+NOP-In is either sent by a target as a response to a NOP-Out, as a "ping" to an initiator or as a means to carry a changed ExpCmdSN and/ or MaxCmdSN if another PDU will not be available for a long time (as determined by the target).

-When a target receives the NOP-Out with a valid Initiator Task Tag (not the reserved value 0xffffffff), it MUST respond with a NOP-In with the same Initiator Task Tag that was provided in the NOP-Out Command.
-It MUST also duplicate up to the first MaxRecvPDULength bytes of the initiator provided Ping Data.
+When a target receives the NOP-Out with a valid Initiator Task Tag (not the reserved value 0xffffffff), it MUST respond with a NOP-In with the same Initiator Task Tag that was provided in the NOP-Out request.
+It MUST also duplicate up to the first MaxRecvDataSegmentLength bytes of the initiator provided Ping Data.
 For such a response, the Target Transfer Tag MUST be 0xffffffff.

-When a target send a NOP-In as a "ping" (the Initiator Task Tag is 0xffffffff) it MUST NOT send any data in the data segment (DataSegmentLength MUST be 0).
+When a target sends a NOP-In with the Initiator Task Tag set to 0xfffffff) it MUST NOT send any data in the data segment (DataSegmentLength MUST be 0).